MOBI BOOT CAMP CORP. logoLearning Buddy

 Limiting the Number of Results

-When you only need to see a few rows from a potentially large result set, you should limit the output.
+When you only need to see a few rows from a potentially large result set, you can limit the output.

 The LIMIT Clause